dwissaaj/hakuro-space/README.md

-# Newest Kisetsu Personal Website
+# Newest Hakuro Tech Personal Website

 The reason I build this to showcase my skill in communication science graduate.
 Also because to prevent stealing all my design and content